MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 1. Navigate to **Account settings** > [User management][UserMGMT] at Partner Center.

-1. Find out who is the Primary Owner of the Partner Center commercial account.
-Check whether the Primary Owner of the Partner Center developer account is a Microsoft account (MSA).
-In this scenario, we expect that it's not a Microsoft account (MSA).
+1. Check whether the Primary Owner of the Partner Center account is a Microsoft account (MSA).
+In this scenario, we expect that it's not a Microsoft account (MSA), which means that this is a Partner Center commercial account rather than a Partner Center developer account.

 Use a Microsoft account (MSA) (not a work Microsoft account (MSA) or a school Microsoft account (MSA)) to register with the Microsoft Edge program, by following the steps in [Register as a Microsoft Edge extension developer][DeveloperRegistration]<!-- = create-dev-account.md-->.